 Entrepreneurs: Justin Crandall and Bart Lomont

-The company’s fully electronic robotic lawn care service has the potential to reduce as much pollution every week as replacing two family cars with electric cars.
+According to the company, their fully electronic robotic lawn care service has the potential to reduce as much pollution every week as replacing two family cars with electric cars.

 |$100,000 for 12.5%||$200,000 for 25%||Mark Cuban|